Launching eLearning in a company is like doing the same with a spacecraft – it requires a detailed strategy, teamwork, investment, and much more.

 Step 2.
 Choose the Right Training Tools

 The eLearning arsenal also depends on the goals.
-As a rule, companies use one of these two types of tools, or the whole set at once:
+As a rule, companies use one of these two types of tools, or the entire set at once:

 - learning management system (LMS)